 Unit Officer: The Unit Officers have direct responsibility for the daily supervision of inmates and the enforcement of rules and regulations.
 They have safety, security, and sanitation responsibilities in the unit.
-Unit Officers are responsible for the issuance of mattresses and chairs utilized by inmates.
 Unit Officers are in regular contact with inmates in units and are encouraged to establish professional relationships with them, as long as such interaction does not interfere with their primary duties.
 Unit Officers control movement in and out of the unit and conduct regular searches for contraband.